micrub/babel-lib-kit-example/README.md

-# Babel lib kit - starter kit
+# Babel lib kit for Node.js - starter kit

 Starter kit using based on `yarn`, `babel-presets-env` and `Webpack`.